thecredibleway/thecredibleway-com/docs/faq/questions/if-a-good-god-exists-why-is-there-evil-and-suffering.md

 :::

-## So where is God in the midst of evil?
+## So Where is God in the Midst of Evil?

 Though Satan has real influence and evil is undeniably present, the Bible is clear - God is still sovereign.
 He has not abdicated His throne.
 He permits evil, but He is not the author of it